 The "Hello, world!" of Roughtime is very simple: the client sends a request over UDP to the server and the server responds with a signed timestamp.
 To run the protocol, you just need the server's address and public key.
 To get started, download and run our Go client:

-That's it---authenticated time!
-So why is this interesting?
-And what is it about this protocol that makes it "rough"?
-Proceed to learn more about Roughtime and its security features.
-For a more in-depth look, check out our about the launch of Cloudflare-Roughtime.
+That's it — authenticated time!
+Why is this interesting and what is it about the protocol that makes it "rough"?
+Proceed to learn more about Roughtime and its security features with a more in-depth look at our about the launch of Cloudflare Roughtime.